Integrability of Goldilocks quantum cellular automata: The model

-the neighbor configurations $\ket{01}_{j-1, j+1}$ and $\ket{10}_{j-1, j+1}$ enable nontrivial evolution.
-The name \emph{Goldilocks} QCA comes from the rule's updating qubit $j$ under more neighborhood conditions than the PXP model but fewer conditions than the Fredrickson-Andersen model---under a ``just right'' balance.
-When $\op{V}=\op{\sigma}^x$, Goldilocks QCA have been called the XOR-Fredrickson-Andersen model~\cite{causer2020dynamics}.
-Our digital QCA generalize reversible CA and these previously studied models: $\op{V}$ introduces additional degrees of freedom.
-Also, as we show, different $\op{V}$ lead to integrable and seemingly nonintegrable dynamics.
-Henceforth, we denote by $\op{U}(\op{V})$ the \emph{Goldilocks}-QCA time-step gate constructed with $\op{V}$.
+the neighbor configurations $\ket{01}_{j-1, j+1}$ and $\ket{10}_{j-1, j+1}$ enable nontrivial evolution~\cite{hillberry2021entangled}.
+The name \emph{Goldilocks} QCA comes from the rule's updating qubit $j$ under more neighborhood conditions than the PXP model but fewer conditions than the Fredrickson-Andersen model---under a ``just right'' balance of activity and inactivity~\cite{hillberry2021entangled}.
+When $\op{V}=\op{\sigma}^x$, Goldilocks QCA have been called the XOR-Fredrickson-Andersen model~\cite{causer2020dynamics} and the XOR QCA \cite{arrighi2008one}.
+Our digital QCA generalize these previously studied models and certain reversible CA. $\op{V}$ introduces extra degrees of freedom, as the most general single-site unitary is, to within a global phase,

+As we will show in the next section, different $\op{V}$s lead to integrable and seemingly nonintegrable dynamics.
+Henceforth, we denote by $\op{U}(\op{V})$ the \emph{Goldilocks}-QCA time-step gate constructed with the gate $\op{V}$.